shikeyou/ItemCatalog/README.md

 These are the files that come with this project:

 * **application.py:** This is the main server-side python Flask file which contains the RESTful API for interacting with a SQLite database using SQLAlchemy.

-* **client_secrets.json:** This contains info (e.g. client secrets, client id) of a registered app with Google+
+It contains all necessary routes to handle different URL requests, as well as a JSON endpoint (`/catalog.json`) which contains all the data in the database in JSON format.

 * **templates/\*.html** These are the Jinja2 template files which are used by Flask to serve HTML pages